 I have to confess to being completely addicted.

-The world I’ve created for myself is called ‘Daddyopolis’ and it’s been my comforting little refuge for the last six months while the outside world has continued to be ravaged by COVID.
+The world I’ve created for myself is called ‘Daddyopolis’, and it’s been my comforting little refuge for the last six months while the outside world has continued to be ravaged by COVID.
 Here’s the tour, whether you’re interested or not!

 The Hideaway is rarely visited these days, but my little bothy – something of a patchwork eyesore – stands as a reminder of where it all began.

-I didn’t really build the castle for me, I built it for my son.
+I didn’t really build the castle for me; I made it for my son.
 By this point, he’d cottoned on to my late-night excursions into the world of Minecraft and was curious about Daddyopolis.
 So I had to practice what I regularly preach to my sons…and share my toys.
-It means I occasionally have to fix a rictus smile to my face when he shows me new additions to my world.
-Like the time he liberally used redstone as a floor decoration in the castle (in a time when I thought it was a rare commodity, before we’d mined 100 tonnes of the stuff).
+It means I occasionally have to fix a rictus smile on my face when he shows me new additions to my world.
+Like the time he liberally used redstone as a floor decoration in the castle (in a time when I thought it was a rare commodity before we’d mined 100 tonnes of the stuff).
 Or the stonecutter he placed in the bedroom recently, with a serrated blade whirring menacingly about an inch from my pillow.
 It was like something a well-meaning Mr Bennett might have done to zhuzh up Tony Hart’s bedroom.
 He also randomly mounted a hopper on the wall inside the castle, which he said would be useful for storage.
 It’s like sharing a house with someone who’s addicted to repurposing all manner of crap from the local reclamation yard.
 That said, I wouldn’t get rid of any of it.
-It’s my son’s contribution to our little world and I’m hugely sentimental about it.
+It’s my son’s contribution to our little world, and I’m hugely sentimental about it.

 This homage to Brutalism looms over Daddyopolis and is visible for miles in all directions.
-I basically created it as a landmark because I kept getting hopelessly lost whenever I went off adventuring.
+I created it as a landmark because I kept getting hopelessly lost whenever I went off adventuring.
 It has a basement with stairs that lead down to a series of deep, interconnected mines.
 Oh, and there’s a bed at the very top, which is a dizzying hike up nine flights of stairs if you’re feeling sleepy.
 But the more I look at it, the more it resembles a soulless prison watchtower.
 This general vibe was later enhanced when my son, for reasons unknown, got rid of all the windows in the tower and replaced them with iron bars.

 My son built this small, dark, windowless, cobblestone structure for our tamed wolves to sleep in – but they never do.
-I get the impression that its disuse is a slight bone of contention.
+I get the impression that its disuse is a bone of contention.
 “You never let the dogs sleep in there,” he says.

-I know, because I’ve seen Papillon.
+I know…because I’ve seen Papillon.

-This little project began when I asked myself the question: what would happen if I bored through a mountain?
+This little project began when I asked myself: what would happen if I bored through a mountain?
 Around 20 pickaxes later, I found out: I hacked through a wall into a mine and was set upon by various mobs.
 I wasn’t expecting there to be a celebratory air about the place, where I would shake hands with a Creeper, pop the cork on some champagne and cheerfully exchange flags, but still.

-If I’m honest, most of my endeavours in Minecraft are pitiful attempts to wow my son, which is what led me to YouTube one night after stumbling across a portal design that could apparently transport players to a ‘Paw Patrol Dimension’.
+If I’m honest, most of my endeavours in Minecraft are pitiful attempts to wow my son, which is what led me to YouTube one night after stumbling across a portal design that could transport players to a ‘Paw Patrol Dimension’.
 What a hero I would be if I could pull that off, I thought.